flingo64/PhotoStation-Upload-Lr-Plugin/README.md

 Overview
 =========
-PhotoStation Upload is a Lightroom Publish and Export Service Provider Plugin.
-It adds a new Publish Service called "PhotoStation Upload" and a new Export target also called "PhotoStation Upload" to the "Export" dialog.
-Both the Publish service as well as the Export service enable the export of pictures and videos from Lightroom directly to a Synology PhotoStation.
-It will not only upload the selected photos/videos but also create and upload all required thumbnails and accompanying additional video files.
+Photo StatLr (formerly called PhotoStation Upload)is a Lightroom Publish and Export Service Provider Plugin.
+It adds a new Publish Service called "Photo StatLr" and a new Export target also called "Photo StatLr" to the "Export" dialog.
+Both the Publish service as well as the Export service enable the export of pictures and videos from Lightroom directly to a Synology Photo Station.
+It will not only upload the selected photos/videos but also create and upload all required thumbnails and accompanying additional video files.<br>
+Photo StatLr also supports the Lightroom "Get Comments" and "Get Rating" feature which will download comments and ratings from Photo Station to the Lightroom Comments panel (Library mode: bottom right panel).
+Besides that Photo StatLr can do a real two-way synchronization of various metadata, including descriptions/captions, tags/keywords, color labels and ratings.

-This plugin uses the same converters and the same upload API as the official "Synology PhotoStation Uploader" tool, but will not use the Uploader itself.
-The upload API is http-based, so you have to specify the target PhotoStation by protocol (http/https) and servename (IP@, hostname, FQDN).
-For some of the publish functions the plugin also needs access to the FileStation Web-API, which is also http(s)-based but uses a different port (the admin port) and probably a different account.
+This plugin uses the same converters and the same upload API as the official "Synology Photo Station Uploader" tool, but will not use the Uploader itself.
+The upload API is http-based, so you have to specify the target Photo Station by protocol (http/https) and servename (IP@, hostname, FQDN).

 Requirements
 =============